What’s next in the evolution of communications networks?

 Given the feedback I have been hearing, I decided to take on the challenge and start the first Open Architecture SD-WAN Open Source project that will democratize SD-WAN.
 This project is now coming out of stealth mode.

 flexiWAN is currently conducting private POCs and we need to manage the number of those that we run.
-The first step in getting access to flexiWAN and joining the community is to enter your details on our website and we’ll send you more information right away.
+The first step in getting access to flexiWAN and joining the community is to enter your details on our website and we’ll send you more information right away. [update – as of January 2020 flexiWAN is in production.
+Visit flexiWAN’s website, open a free account, and join the community.]

 - Read about DIY SD-WAN, moving away from the cookie cutter model